Skip to main content

 Elizabeth Mannix and Alexander Colvin

-Cornell's Emerging Tech Dialogues event series engages community members from Ithaca, Cornell Tech, and Weill Cornell Medicine to explore new technologies, applications, and experiences.
+Cornell's Emerging Tech Dialogues engage community members from Ithaca, Cornell Tech, and Weill Cornell Medicine to explore new technologies, applications, and experiences.

-Elizabeth Mannix, the Ann Whitney Olin Professor of Management at the Samuel Curtis Johnson Graduate School of Management, and Alexander Colvin, the Kenneth F. Kahn Dean and Martin F. Scheinman Professor of Conflict Resolution at the ILR School, will be keynote speakers at the next event, The Future of Work: People, Process, and Technology.
-The event will be held Tuesday, October 14, 2025, from 9am to 4pm at Statler Hall on the Cornell Ithaca campus or through Zoom.
+Elizabeth Mannix, the Ann Whitney Olin Professor of Management at the Samuel Curtis Johnson Graduate School of Management, and Alexander Colvin, the Kenneth F. Kahn Dean and Martin F. Scheinman Professor of Conflict Resolution at the ILR School, were keynote speakers at The Future of Work: People, Process, and Technology, October 2025.

 Faculty, staff, researchers, and students, come participate in Cornell's event series that explores new technologies with your IT and ITS partners across campuses and focus areas!